William Hawi: War of 1975

 Events started escalating dramatically in favor of the Palestinians who started infiltrating the safe houses in the cities and villages, raising confusion and violating rights and properties.
 The Political Bureau held an extraordinary meeting on March 31, 1970, and created a "Higher Council" in charge of supervising the organization of the Party's work relating to its security and that of the country.
 William Hawi was entrusted with the security issues and requirements.
 While the political command of the Party was trying to establish peace and dialogue, the military command led by William Hawi was preparing the Regulatory Forces, manning its human and material capacities in order to fight against the settlement plan that had already started to emerge.
 The state being unable to fulfill its duties and defend its people, and the governmental institutions being disabled, it was necessary to unify and organize the ranks of the parties for defense purposes.
 William Hawi was worried by the lack of weapons, ammunitions and supplies and by the absence of coordination between the allied Lebanese forces at the front.
 He held several meetings with the allied forces in order to create a "Unified Operation Room", the first core of the "Lebanese Forces".

 Fighting corruption

 William Hawi created a "Military Police" in charge of controlling the disorder and chaos that were everywhere and introduced a regulatory mechanism to guarantee road safety and guide the citizens to these safe roads.
-Perhaps the most terrible ordeal he had to face was that famous massacre on December 6, 1975, that was later called the "Black Saturday" where he was also subjected to menaces and humiliation when he tried to rescue as many innocents as he could.
+Perhaps the most terrible ordeal he had to face was the infamous massacre on December 6, 1975, that was later called the "Black Saturday", in which Phalangist gunmen killed hundreds of Palestinians and Druze civilians.
+Hawi was also subjected to menaces and humiliation when he tried to rescue as many innocents as he could.
 Several persons owe him their lives, their dignity and their properties.